moorepants/dissertation/physicalparameters.rst

 Bicycle Descriptions
 --------------------

-We measured a total of eight bicycles in eleven configurations, :ref:`Figure 1
+We measured a total of eight bicycles in eleven configurations, :ref:`Figure 7.1<figBicycles>`.
-<figBicycles>`.
 The three Batavus bicycles were donated by the manufacturer.
 We asked for a bicycle that they considered stable and one that they did not.
 They offered the Browser as a "stable" bicycle and the Stratos as "nervous".
 The Crescendo was considered average handling.
 We measured an instrumented